thinhkhang97/writesharp/README.md

 - Identify and overcome personal writing weaknesses (e.g., grammar errors, poor word choice).
 - Build a consistent writing habit in a flexible, supportive environment.

+## Features

+### Auto-Save

+WriteSharp includes an automatic draft saving feature that:

+- Silently saves your work as you type
+- Waits until you stop typing for a few seconds before saving
+- Shows you when your draft was last saved
+- Works alongside manual saves when you want to explicitly save progress

+For more details on the implementation, see [Auto-Save Implementation](./documents/auto-save-implementation.md).

+### AI-Powered Writing Evaluation

+WriteSharp uses advanced AI to evaluate your writing skills:

+- Gemini AI analyzes your drafts across multiple writing dimensions
+- Provides scores for clarity, logic, expression, structure, and grammar
+- Tracks your progress over time with a writer profile
+- Automatically determines your writing level based on performance

+For more details on this feature, see [LLM Evaluation Implementation](./documents/llm-evaluation-implementation.md).

 ## Target Audience

 - Young writers (e.g., students, hobbyists) looking to improve clarity, structure, and correctness.